Radionuclide Angiogram, Resting and ExerciseRadionuclide Angiogram, Resting and Exercise

 - During the test, it will be very important for you to lie as still as possible, as any movement can affect the quality of the scan.

 - Your doctor will position the gamma camera over you as you lie on the table and will track the progress of the tagged red blood cells through your heart.

 - The gamma camera will record images of your heart as it pumps the tagged blood cells through your body.

 - You may be asked to change positions during the test; however, once you have changed position, you will need to lie still without talking.

-- After the resting scan is done, you will be asked to exercise on a treadmill or stationary bicycle.
-If you notice any discomfort, such as chest pain, dizziness, headache, shortness of breath, or extreme fatigue while exercising, you should let the technologist or doctor know right away.
+- After the resting scan is done, you will be asked to exercise on a treadmill or stationary bike.
+If you notice any discomfort, such as chest pain, dizziness, headache, shortness of breath, or extreme fatigue while exercising, let the technologist or doctor know right away.

 - You will exercise until you have reached your target heart rate (determined by the doctor based on your age and physical condition), or until you are unable to continue due to chest pain, leg pain, severe shortness of breath, or severe fatigue (tiredness).

-- Immediately after exercise, you will lie on the table while a second set of images is recorded by the gamma camera.
+- Immediately after exercise, you will lie on the table while your doctor records a second set of images.

 - Once all the heart images are done, your vital signs (heart rate, blood pressure, and respiration rate) will be monitored for a period.

-- The IV line will be removed, and you will most likely be allowed to leave, unless your doctor tells you differently.
+- A healthcare professional will remove the IV line, and you will most likely be able to leave, unless your doctor tells you differently.